Materials-Consortia/OPTIMADE/optimade.rst

 Each entry in the list includes a set of properties and their corresponding values.
 The section `Entry list`_ specifies properties as belonging to one of three categories:

-1. Some properties are marked as REQUIRED in the response.
+1. Properties marked as REQUIRED in the response.
    These properties MUST always be present for all entries in the response.

-2. Some properties are marked as REQUIRED only if the query parameter :query-param:`response_fields` is not part of the request, or if they are explicity requested in :query-param:`response_fields`.
+2. Properties marked as REQUIRED only if the query parameter :query-param:`response_fields` is not part of the request, or if they are explicitly requested in :query-param:`response_fields`.
    Otherwise they MUST NOT be included.
    One can think of these properties as consituting a default value for :query-param:`response_fields` when that parameter is omitted.

-3. Properties that are not marked as REQUIRED in any case, MUST be included only if explicity requested in the query parameter :query-param:`response_fields`.
+3. Properties not marked as REQUIRED in any case, MUST be included only if explicitly requested in the query parameter :query-param:`response_fields`.
    Otherwise they SHOULD NOT be included.

-Examples of valid entry listing endpoints URLs:
+Examples of valid entry listing endpoint URLs:

 - http://example.com/optimade/v0.9/structures
 - http://example.com/optimade/calculations